TheOdinProject/curriculum/web_development_101/javascript_basics/DOM-manipulation.md

 // adds several style rules
 ~~~

-See DOM Enlightenment's [section on CSS Style rules](http://domenlightenment.com/#6.2) for more info on inline styles.
+See [Chapter 6 - Element Node Inline Styles](http://domenlightenment.com/#chapter6) of DOM Enlightenment for more info on inline styles.

 Generally style rules are the same as in CSS with the exception that hyphenated rules are changed to camelCase.
 I.E. "background-color" becomes "backgroundColor".